Sterling Construction Company, Inc.

 The Corporate Governance and Nominating Committee, working with the chairs of the relevant committees, is responsible for providing an orientation program to new directors, including materials and other assistance when they join the Board.

 The Board believes that on-going education is important for maintaining an effective Board.
-Accordingly, directors are expected to attend at least one continuing education program a year that relates to service on a board of directors or on a board committee, and to report to the other directors on any insights gained from the program.
+Accordingly, directors are expected to attend at least one Board meeting where a 3rd party expert educates the directors on important Company topics or that relates to service on a board of directors or on a board committee, and to report to the other directors on any insights gained from the program.

 The Company reimburses directors for their expenses incurred in connection with attending educational programs, but not for the time spent attending the program.

-Director compensation is reviewed annually by the Corporate Governance and Nominating Committee.
+Director compensation is reviewed and approved every other year by the Compensation and Talent Development Committee.
 Among other considerations, the Committee determines how the Company's director compensation compares to the director compensation of its peer group.

 Directors who are also employees of the Company do not receive any additional compensation for serving on the Board.